 Index of Apple: 0 Index of Banana: 4

 The Python Index Operator is represented by opening and closing square brackets: .
 The syntax, however, requires you to put a number inside the brackets.

-ObjectName[n] #Where n is just an integer number that represents the position of the element we want to access.
+Where n is just an integer number representing the position of the element we want to access.

-greetings = "Hello, World!" print(greetings) #Prints the 0-th element in our string print(greetings) #Prints the 5-th element in our string print(greetins) #Prints the 12-th element in our string
+greetings = "Hello, World!" print(greetings) #Prints the 0-th element in our string print(greetings) #Prints the 5-th element in our string print(greetings) #Prints the 12-th element in our string

 H , !